 Liz Fraser is one of the UK's best-known writers and broadcasters on all aspects of modern family life,

-Liz appears almost daily on national television and radio, writes her much-loved weekly 'Three Teens and a Baby" column in the Telegraph, and has written features for The Sunday Times, The Guardian, The Telegraph, Red, Grazia, Glamour, The Daily Mail, Mother and Baby, Marie Claire, Junior, Woman, Runner's World, Woman, and many others.
+Liz appears almost daily on national television and radio, writes the much-loved weekly 'Three Teens and a Baby" column in the Telegraph, and has written features for The Sunday Times, The Guardian, The Telegraph, Red, Grazia, Glamour, The Daily Mail, Mother and Baby, Marie Claire, Junior, Woman, Runner's World, Woman, and many others.

 Her internationally best-selling books re-moulded parenting forever, by finally allowing it to be very funny, and accepting that we all get most of it wrong – which is just as it should be.

-She also gives talks, hosts events and fronts campaigns for everything from global brand launches to Literary Festivals, FB Live broadvcasts and Students' Unions, and has written and performed a full run of solo stand-up shows at the Edinburgh Fringe.
+She also gives talks, hosts events and fronts campaigns for everything from global brand launches to Literary Festivals, FB Live broadcasts and Students' Unions, and has written and performed a full run of solo stand-up shows at the Edinburgh Fringe.

-She is a competitive 5km, 10km and half marathon runner - though her knees and geriatric pelvic floor muscles are no longer quite so keen on this.
+A keen traveller with a multi-cultural up-bringing, Liz speaks fluent French and German, likes to hand-wave her way through Italian, Czech and Spanish, and is a competitive 5km, 10km and half marathon runner - though her knees and geriatric pelvic floor muscles are no longer quite so keen on this.